credibil/docs/src/contributing/testing.md

 ## Running All Tests

-To run all of Credibil VC's tests, execute this command:
+To run all of Credibil's tests, execute this command:

 ```shell
 cargo test --workspace